stevetaq/stevetaq.github.io/elements.md

 	</div>
 	<div class="4u 12u$(medium)">
 		<h3>Quantitative Stress Testing Analyst</h3>
-		<p>As a Quantitative Stress Testing Analyst at NatWest Group, I conduct and analyse regulatory and internal stress tests, covering IFRS9, Basel Pillar II, and III requirements. analysis using Python, advanced Excel, and SQL.
+		<p>As a Quantitative Stress Testing Analyst at NatWest Group, I conducted and analysed regulatory and internal stress tests, covering IFRS9, Basel Pillar II, and III requirements. analysis using Python, advanced Excel, and SQL.
 I co-lead the development and implementation of Probability of Default models, as well as leading the development of an purpose built Mortgage Arrears prediction model.
-		I present credit risk stress testing results to senior management, create well-structured documentation, and develop automated reporting dashboards.
-My focus is on identifying key drivers of the stress results with and communicating business implications for NatWest Group's retail lending products under both BAU conditions and adverse economic stresses.</p>
+		My focus was to identify key drivers of the stress results with and communicated business implications for NatWest Group's retail lending products under both business-as-usual conditions and adverse economic stresses.</p>
 	</div>
 	<div class="4u 12u$(medium)">
 		<h3>Graduate Data Scientist</h3>